-The results of our risk assessment are still being analysed, and the risk assessment process will continue to evolve.
-However, the risk assessment has already confirmed that some of our initial assumptions and areas of focus are appropriate, namely:
+Our risk assessment process will continue to evolve and mature.
+It has already confirmed that some of our initial assumptions and areas of focus are appropriate, namely:

-- The modern slavery risks within our own workforce are generally perceived to be low, but the risks cannot be ignored, and we need to do more work to be sure that we have assessed the risks correctly and have taken the right steps to mitigate or guard against them. - Despite the above: - Staff sourced from external agencies to work in our offshore operations may represent a risk, especially where those agencies are based in, or source people from high-risk countries. - Suppliers that manage staff working on Subsea 7 sites to provide certain services, such as catering, security, cleaning etc. may be relatively high risk, even in countries considered low risk. - Suppliers of certain materials tend to be higher risk than many of our suppliers of services, as they may have long, opaque supply chains, which are much harder to assess and gain assurance about. - Vessel fabrication services is a category that warrants further careful assessment, as such services can involve tough working conditions, subcontracting of work and a complex supply chain, and they represent a very significant amount of expenditure by Subsea 7. - Generally, suppliers in countries that are considered high-risk from a human rights and modern slavery perspective should be considered at least medium risk.
-Two thirds of the 63 countries in which our suppliers are based may be considered high risk. - The map of countries that are considered medium or high risk from a modern slavery perspective correlates to a significant extent with the Transparency International Corruption Perceptions Index, on the basis of which our supply chain management procedures already categorise suppliers as high- or medium-risk from a corruption risk perspective.
-This substantial correlation has made it easier for us to integrate slavery and human trafficking risk assessment (including due diligence questionnaires and online screening) and risk mitigation steps into what is a mature suite of supply chain management procedures. - Although we cannot ignore risks further down our supply chain, it makes sense in the short term to focus on our direct suppliers, and also suppliers and categories of supply that represent significant areas of expenditure.
+- The modern slavery risks within our own workforce are generally perceived to be low, but the risks cannot be ignored, and we need to do more work to be sure that we have assessed the risks correctly and have taken the right steps to mitigate or guard against them - Despite the above: - Staff sourced from external agencies to work in our offshore operations may represent a risk, especially where those agencies are based in, or source people from high-risk countries - Suppliers that manage staff working on Subsea 7 sites to provide certain services, such as catering, security, cleaning etc. may be relatively high risk, even in countries considered low risk - Suppliers of certain materials tend to be higher risk than many of our suppliers of services, as they may have long, opaque supply chains, which are much harder to assess and gain assurance about - Vessel fabrication services is a category that warrants further careful assessment, as such services can involve tough working conditions, subcontracting of work and a complex supply chain, and they represent a very significant amount of expenditure by Subsea 7 - Two thirds of the 70 countries in which our suppliers are based are considered high-risk from a human rights and modern slavery perspective. - The map of countries that are considered medium or high risk from a modern slavery perspective correlates to a significant extent with the Transparency International Corruption Perceptions Index, on the basis of which our supply chain management procedures already categorise suppliers as high- or medium-risk.
+This substantial correlation has made it easier for us to integrate slavery and human trafficking risk assessment (including due diligence questionnaires and online screening) and risk mitigation steps into what is a mature suite of supply chain management procedures.
+As our approach to identifying and managing modern slavery risk matures, we will take a more granular approach, including identifying countries and supplier categories that present a lower corruption risk but a higher modern slavery risk and may thus warrant special treatment.

+• Although we cannot ignore risks further down our supply chain, in the short term we continue to prioritise our direct suppliers, and also suppliers and categories of supply that represent significant areas of expenditure